Bernard of Italy: Life

-In 817, Louis the Pious drew the Ordinatio Imperii, detailing the future of the Frankish Empire.
-Under this, the bulk of the Frankish territory went to Louis' eldest son, Lothair; Bernard received no further territory, and although his kingship of Italy was confirmed, he would be a vassal of Lothair, as he had been to Louis and to Charles.
-Certain of his counselors, including Count Eggideo, and his chamberlain Reginhard, persuaded Bernard that arrangement threatened his position.
-Other names were Reginhar, the last being the grandson of a Thuringian rebel against Charlemagne, and Hardrad.
-Anshelm, Bishop of Milan and Theodulf, Bishop of Orléans, were also accused of being involved: there is no evidence either to support or contradict this in the case of Theodulf, whilst the case for Anshelm is murkier.
+Open to interpretations, and failing to explicitly confirm and thus secure Bernard's rule over the Italian realm, those provisions were received in Italy as a cause for concern.
+Certain of Bernard's counselors, including count Eggideo, and chamberlain Reginhard, persuaded Bernard that this arrangement threatened his position.
+Other dignitaries were also involved, such as Reginhar, a grandson of a Thuringian rebel against Charlemagne, and nobleman Hardrad, while bishops Anshelm of Milan and Theodulf of Orléans were also suspected of being involved, but there was no evidence either to support or contradict that in the case of Theodulf, whilst the involvement for Anshelm remained uncertain.

-Prior to this, Bernard's relationship with his uncle appears to have been cooperative.
-Bernard's main complaint was the notion of his being a vassal of Lothair.
+Prior to this, Bernard's relationship with his paternal uncle appears to have been cooperative, and it seemed that Bernard's main complaint in 817 was the notion of him also becoming a vassal of the co-emperor Lothair.
 In practical terms, his actual position had not been altered at all by the terms of the decree, and he could safely have continued to rule under such a system.
-Nonetheless, "partly true" reports came to Louis the Pious that his nephew was planning to set up an 'unlawful'—i.e. independent—regime in Italy.
+Nonetheless, "partly true" reports came to Louis the Pious that his nephew was planning to set up an 'unlawful' (i.e. independent) regime in Italy.

 Louis the Pious reacted swiftly to the plot, marching south to Chalon.
-Bernard and his associates were taken by surprise; Bernard travelled to Chalon in an attempt to negotiate terms, but he and the ringleaders were forced to surrender to Louis, who had them taken to Aachen where they were tried and condemned to death.
-Louis 'mercifully' commuted their sentences to blinding, which would neutralize Bernard as a threat without actually killing him; however, the process of blinding (carried out by means of pressing a red-hot stiletto to the eyeballs) proved so traumatic that Bernard died in agony two days after the procedure was carried out.
+Bernard and his associates were taken by surprise; Bernard traveled to Chalon in an attempt to negotiate terms, but he and the ringleaders were forced to surrender to Louis, who had them taken to Aachen where Bernard was tried, condemned for treason, deposed and sentenced to death, together with other conspirators.
+Louis commuted their sentences to blinding, which would neutralize Bernard as a threat without actually killing him; however, the process of blinding (carried out by means of pressing a red-hot stiletto to the eyeballs) proved so traumatic that Bernard died in agony two days after the procedure was carried out.
 At the same time, Louis also had his half-brothers Drogo, Hugh and Theoderic tonsured and confined to monasteries, to prevent other Carolingian offshoots challenging the main line.
 He also treated those guilty or suspected of conspiring with Bernard harshly: Theodulf of Orleans was imprisoned, and died soon afterwards; the lay conspirators were blinded, the clerics deposed and imprisoned; all lost lands and honours.

+Bernard died of his wounds on 17 April 818.

+Bernard was married to Cunigunde of Laon, but the year of their marriage is obscure.
+They had one son, Pepin I, Count of Vermandois, who was born in 817.
 A text called The Vision of the Poor woman of Laon criticizes Louis for Bernard's death.